Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 footer: 1.5.3.1 (06.08.2019)
 ---

+## 1.5.3.9 (07.08.2019)
+* Fixed a problem in the SQL server data source, where NULL values where not handled correctly

 ## 1.5.3.1 (06.08.2019)
 * Hotfix for the version comparison between Designer and Runtime, here an error was reported although the versions were on the same state